roddhjav/Tomb/README.md

    -h     print this help
-   -v     print version, license and list of available ciphers -q     run quietly without printing informations
+   -v     print version, license and list of available ciphers -q     run quietly without printing information
    -D     print debugging information at runtime
 ```

-# What is this for, exactly?
+# ![MM] What is this for, exactly?

 This tool can be used to dig .tomb files (LUKS volumes), forge keys
 protected by a password (GnuPG encryption) and use the keys to lock